 The Epicenter of Innovation and Entrepreneurship

 Since the 1980s, Northern Virginia has developed into a world center for cloud computing, web services, internet applications, and more.
-The proximity of the Mason Square to Amazon HQ2, Virginia Tech’s Innovation Campus, and downtown Washington, D.C., allows us to amplify existing innovation in the region.
+The proximity of Mason Square to Arlington's technology corridor and downtown Washington, D.C. allows us to amplify existing innovation in the region.
 As the region’s preeminent institution of higher education, Mason is ideally suited to convene all the key actors in the innovation and entrepreneurship cycle, from researchers to entrepreneurs to investors and more.

 We are giving tech companies access to:

 - State of the art research and development platforms